 In a recent commit the relation between mailing list and users had been upgraded to meet deprecation notices - the test had not been updated to correspond to the change (refs #2930)

-#4 Updated by Phil Hodgson over 5 years ago
+#4 Updated by Phil Hodgson about 7 years ago

 Annoying deprecation warning on